getsolus/help-center-docs/docs/user/intro.md

 **[Issue Tracker](https://issues.getsol.us)**

-If you are having issues with your Solus system or one of our software packages not working as expected, you might consider filing a bug report on our Dev Tracker.
+If you are having issues with your Solus system or one of our software packages not working as expected, you might consider filing a bug report on our issue tracker.